BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 12 months may be granted for treatment of autoimmune blistering disease (e.g., pemphigus vulgaris, pemphigus foliaceus, bullous pemphigoid, cicatricial pemphigoid, epidermolysis bullosa acquisita and paraneoplastic pemphigus).

-G. Cryoglobulinemia
+Cryoglobulinemia

 Authorization of 12 months may be granted for treatment of cryoglobulinemia when corticosteroids and other immunosuppressive agents were ineffective.

-Authorization of 3 months may be granted for treatment of solid organ transplant and prevention of antibody mediated rejection in solid organ transplant.
+Authorization of 3 months may be granted for treatment of solid organ transplant and prevention of antibody- mediated rejection in solid organ transplant.

 Authorization of 12 months may be granted for treatment of opsoclonus-myoclonus-ataxia associated with neuroblastoma when the member is refractory to steroids and chemotherapy.

-J. Systemic Lupus Erythematosus
+Systemic Lupus Erythematosus

 Authorization of 12 months may be granted for the treatment of systemic lupus erythematosus that is refractory to immunosuppressive therapy.

-K. Myasthenia Gravis
+Myasthenia Gravis

 Authorization of 12 months may be granted for treatment of refractory myasthenia gravis.

-VI.
 CONTINUATION OF THERAPY

-B. Multiple Sclerosis
+Multiple Sclerosis

-VII.
 APPENDIX

-Examples of contraindications to methotrexate and leflunomide
+Examples of clinical reasons to avoid pharmacologic treatment with methotrexate or leflunomide

 MEDICATION QUANTITY LIMITS